 A splattering of blood from the adults & Pater and it's 3 years later.

-Now we have a mischevious lass named Vicky (Linda Hamilton: TERMINATOR, KING KONG LIVES, TERMINATOR 2, DANTE'S PEAK) who surprises her sleeping fiance, Burt (Peter Horton: FADE TO BLACK, BRIMSTONE [TV]) with a birthday gift.
-Then sings him a graduation song.
+Now we have a mischievous lass named Vicky (Linda Hamilton: TERMINATOR, KING KONG LIVES, TERMINATOR 2, DANTE'S PEAK) who surprises her sleeping fiance, Burt (Peter Horton: FADE TO BLACK, BRIMSTONE [TV]) with a birthday gift.
+Then she sings him a graduation song.
 He is a recently graduated medical student en route to his first real job at a hospital.
 And away we go, on the road!